FlipsideCrypto/badger/README.md

 - fork the repo
 - setup `.env` to reflect `example.env` with your choosing of keys
-- terminal: `docker compose build`
+- terminal: `docker compose build` (let everything build)
-- ???: set the contract addresses in `.env`
+- grab the contract addresses that were just deployed with docker (the address will remain the same) in `.env`
-- terminal: `docker compose up`
+- terminal: `docker compose up --build`

 ### Helpers